-3.7 To enhance public understanding of EO and to promote good people management measures, we organised a wide range of promotional activities and published various free publications for employers, employees, human resources professionals and the public.
+3.8 To enhance public understanding of EO and to promote good people management measures, we organised various promotional activities and published free publications covering different themes for employers, employees, human resources professionals and the public.
 Relevant information was also disseminated through LD's homepage and the media.
-In the year, six roving exhibitions on EO were organised over the territory attracting some 19 000 visitors.
-Furthermore, new television and radio Announcements in the Public Interest and a new poster were introduced to call on employers and employees to draw up prior work arrangements in times of typhoons and rainstorms.
+In the year, six roving exhibitions on EO, good people management and family-friendly employment practices with new exhibition panels were organised over the territory.
+Furthermore, we widely publicised messages on good people management as well as statutory employees' rights and protection through extensive network of employers' associations and trade unions.